Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 * *Boolean : ExtrusionMode*
 * *Boolean : BSplineMode*

+### SplitContinuity
-**SplitContinuity** splits a shape in order to have each geometry (surface, curve 3d, curve 2d) correspond the given criterion of continuity.
-This operator can be called with the following parameters:
+This operator splits a shape in order to have each geometry (surface, curve 3d, curve 2d) correspond the given criterion of continuity.
+It can be called with the following parameters:
 * *Real : Tolerance3d*
 * *Integer (GeomAbs_Shape ) : CurveContinuity*
 * *Integer (GeomAbs_Shape ) : SurfaceContinuity*
 * *Real : MaxTolerance*

 Because of algorithmic limitations in the operator *BSplineRestriction* (in some particular cases, this operator can produce unexpected C0 geometry), if *SplitContinuity* is called, it is recommended to call it after *BSplineRestriction*.
 Continuity Values will be set as *GeomAbs_Shape* (i.e. C0 G1 C1 G2 C2 CN) besides direct integer values (resp.
 0 1 2 3 4 5).

+### SplitClosedFaces
-**SplitClosedFaces** splits faces, which are closed even if they are not revolutionary or cylindrical, conical, spherical, toroidal.
+This operator splits faces, which are closed even if they are not revolutionary or cylindrical, conical, spherical, toroidal.
 This corresponds to BSpline or Bezier surfaces which can be closed (whether periodic or not), hence they have a seam edge.
 As a result, no more seam edges remain.
 The number of points allows to control the minimum count of faces to be produced per input closed face.

 This operator can be called with the following parameters:
 * *Integer : NbSplitPoints* gives the number of points to use for splitting (the number of intervals produced is *NbSplitPoints+1*);
 * *Real : CloseTolerance* tolerance used to determine if a face is closed;
 * *Real : MaxTolerance* is used in the computation of splitting.

+### FixGaps

-**FixGaps** must be called when **FixFaceSize** and/or **DropSmallEdges** are called.
-Using Surface Healing may require an additional call to **BSplineRestriction** to ensure that modified geometries meet the requirements for BSpline.
+This operator must be called when *FixFaceSize* and/or *DropSmallEdges* are called.
+Using Surface Healing may require an additional call to *BSplineRestriction* to ensure that modified geometries meet the requirements for BSpline.
 This operators repairs geometries which contain gaps between edges in wires (always performed) or gaps on faces, controlled by parameter *SurfaceMode*, Gaps on Faces are fixed by using algorithms of Surface Healing
 This operator can be called with the following parameters:
 * *Real : Tolerance3d* sets the tolerance to reach in 3d.
 If a gap is less than this value, it is not fixed.